 The Wael Abbas Daily

 A tri-lingual blog written by Moroccan activists and dissidents that focuses on rarely covered movements seeking greater freedom and democracy in the North African State.

-A blog written by Joshua Landis, director of the Center for Middle East Studies at the University of Oklahoma.
-His blog offers a thoughtful analysis on Syrian politics, history and religion.
+A blog is written by Joshua Landis, director of the Center for Middle East Studies at the University of Oklahoma.
+His blog offers a thoughtful analysis of Syrian politics, history, and religion.